-Development of Transition Plans will begin in 2022 and be complete in 2023.
+Development of Transition Plans began in 2022 and be complete in July 2024.

 At minimum, members of the Program and Clinic Coordinators, Supervisors and all members of the Management and Senior Leadership Team, will develop a written Succession Plan.
 There is no required format, but the plan should address the following elements, as applicable: